-Evangelii Gaudium is an Apostolic Exhortation on evangelisation.
-It was the first major teaching document by Pope Francis.
-Issued in 2013, it addresses a wide range of topics.
+Pope Francis issued the Apostolic Exhortation Evangelii Gaudium in 2013.
+Also known by the English title The Joy of the Gospel, it was his first major teaching document.
+It is like a manifesto for Francis’ pontificate, addressing a wide range of topics.
 Although it is a long document, Francis’ conversational style makes it easy to read.
 He calls all Christians to share the joy of the Gospel and stresses the importance of the the social dimension of evangelisation.

 Chapter two looks at the context in which evangelisation takes place.
-If offers a discerning reading of the signs of the times.
-These include: an economy of exclusion; the idolatry of money; a financial system that rules rather than serves; and inequality that spawns violence.
+It offers a discerning reading of the signs of the times.
+They include: an economy of exclusion; the idolatry of money; a financial system that rules rather than serves; and inequality that spawns violence.

 Chapter three reminds us that salvation is not a purely private, individual thing.
 Evangelisation is a collective activity and engages the social nature of human beings.